Home » Party Food » Garlic Parmesan Pull Apart Bread

 • Allow to rise in a warm draft free place for 2-2 1/2 hours.

 • Bake: Remove plastic wrap and preheat the oven to 350°F. Bake for 18-20 minutes, then check the top.
 Lay a piece of aluminum foil on the top of the bread to prevent the cheese and butter on top from overbrowning.
-Continue to bake the bread for another 5-7 minutes or until the center is completely done.
-(Approximately, 23-25 minutes total, depending on your oven.)

-• Test the center of the rolls using a cake tester, or toothpick to be certain the bread is cooked all the way through before removing it from the oven.
+• Test the center of the rolls using a cake tester, or toothpick to be certain the bread is cooked all the way through before removing from the oven.

 Notes